Saeaga Airlines

 Saeaga Airlines Sdn Bhd (doing business as Saeaga Airlines) was a regional airline operator, which operated in Sabah, Malaysia.

+History

 The airline was established in 1995 and ceased its operations in 1998.
 It used to operate one Canadair Regional Jet CRJ100 and 2 de Havilland Canada Dash 8.

 The Airlines planned to lease 10 A320s to expand its destination by September 1998 to West Malaysia (Kuala Lumpur, Langkawi) and 6 destinations in China, 2 in Australia, Hong Kong, Taiwan, Philippines and Indonesia before its financial collapse in April 1998 due to the Asian financial crisis.